 Zahira Clark is the Senior Administrative Coordinator of the Division of Rheumatology Precision Medicine Initiative.
 She provides administrative support for the Precision Medicine Program Deputy Directors and the Director of Rheumatology Clinical Operations.

 Zahira received her B.A. from the College of New Rochelle in New York City, and moved to Maryland in 2013 where she accepted a position in The Johns Hopkins Division of Rheumatology.
-She has continued her education, earning an Executive Certificate in Business Communication and Management Development at The Johns Hopkins Carey Business School.
+She has continued her education, earning an Executive Certificate in Business Communication, Management Development and Project Management at The Johns Hopkins Carey Business School.

 Gwen Leatherman, R.N.